egideons/busha_mobile_design_task/README.md

 - Project duration: 4 Days
 - Features:
   - Supports Light and Dark theme
-  - Supports larger screens or landscape mode
+  - Supports larger navScreens or landscape mode
   - Animations

 ## How to download the APK